infor-design/enterprise-ng/src/soho/modal-dialog/README.md

 To veto the closure of a modal dialog, the `SohoModalDialogRef` calls the `beforeClose` guard function.
 If this function returns `false` the dialog will not be closed.
 The `beforeClose` guard can be configured on a modal (or message) dialog.
-In this example, the closure of the dialog is allowed if the underlying component is valid of the dialogResult has been set to 'CANCEL' (in the cancel button).
+In this example, the closure of the dialog is allowed if the underlying model is valid or the dialogResult has been set to 'CANCEL' (in the cancel button).

 ```typescript
 this.modalService